 How Many Pages Should a Portfolio Be?
-A Comprehensive Guide to Getting It Right
+[2026 Guide + Examples]

 how many pages should a portfolio be